mattpopovich/mattpopovich.com/_posts/2025-04-10-the-complete-apple-watch-comparison-chart-tech-specs.md

 ## Outro
 Thanks for reading, I hope this helped.
 Please let me know of any suggestions or corrections in the comments below.

-The best ways to thank me are by simply following my social media accounts [here](/about) or by purchasing your watch (with no extra cost to you) through one of my [referral links](TODO).
+The best ways to thank me are by simply following my social media accounts [here](/about) or by purchasing your watch (with no extra cost to you) through one of my [referral links](https://amzn.to/3G0nBOW) in the top column of the [comparison table](#comparison-table).